 And that’s it, the whole story.
 The fit of pique demonstrated by MiningWatch today has a lot more to do with two details: 1) Jen Moore won’t be allowed into Peru again without the type of pending habeas corpus action and 2) it’s really easy to start a legal action in Peru and it can be spun out indefinitely, thereby gaming the system.
 Free speech and human rights my ample buttocks, these people broke the law!
 Period.

 For the record, I’m not against MiningWatch and on many occasions I think they’ve done good work on meaningful and important cases, Canada needs organizations such as these in order to keep its sometimes sketchy and rule-bending mining industry in check.
 But Jen Moore has lost plenty of kudos in the eyes of IKN today, this is just sneaky backdoor political maneuvering, exactly of the type she accuses mining companies and their toadies.
 You broke the law, Jen.
 They kicked you out and had every right to do so.
 Suck it up and STFU.

 *Without residency.
-If you have your permanent residency papers in order you can shout your mouth off 24/7.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+If you have your permanent residency papers in order you can shout your mouth off 24/7.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.